CrossEye/BibleLiteracy/index.md

 They tell the story of the ministry of Jesus, a rabbi who wandered around teaching, healing, performing miracles, and preaching an unorthodox theology.
 Much of his teaching was in the form of morality tales called parables.
-His theology riled up the more orthodox Jews and they in turn riled up the Roman overlords.
-Together they tried Jesus for heresy/rebellion, and executed him.
+His theology riled up the more orthodox Jews and they in turn riled up their Roman overlords.
+Together, they put Jesus on trial for heresy/rebellion, convicted, and executed him.
 According to these gospels, he rose from the dead on the third day and appeared to many of his disciples.
-These four books are not sequential; they are different views on the same events.
+These four books are not sequential;
+they are different views on the same events.
 Mark is the most raw, with significant narrative issues and a focus on secret knowledge.
 Matthew is a more polished version of the same approach, with an emphasis on Jesus as the Jewish Messiah.
 Luke is more day-to-day, and focuses more on Jesus as a traditional Rabbi, and as the savior of all people, not just the Jews.
 John is much more theological, and focuses on Jesus as being part of God.

 #### History ####